 About this listing

-Inside: You will sleep well on the CA King "Embody" latex and memory foam bed.
-The tri-fold futon couch provides a 2nd sleeping space.
-Your spacious private bath has a w/double headed shower.
-You have 24 hr use of the shared common area: kitchen, living room, hot tub, laundry and deck.
+You have 24 hr use of the shared common area: kitchen, living room, spa, laundry and deck.
+Want to retreat?
+Enjoy the tea and coffee station in your room.
 You are welcome to cook your meals in, using a fully loaded kitchen, or enjoy 5 Star to $5 meals within a mile of the house.

 WINTER: You will be at the doorstep to some of Tahoe's best back country activities!